GeoscienceAustralia/dea-knowledge-hub/docs/validation/site-report/2026-01-23-HALL/index.md

 ## Figures

-The following figures provide visual representations of the data.
+The following figures provide visual representations of the surface reflectance data.
 (Click a figure to view it at full size.)

 :::::{grid} 1 1 2 3
 ::::{grid-item}